Complaints and Feedback

 - Complete the online form

 We will acknowledge your complaint within 2 working days and give you a full response within 10 working days.

 Escalating Your Complaint

-If you are unhappy with the outcome of your complaint investigation, you can request that your complaint be escalated to a more senior member of staff.
+If you are unhappy with the outcome of your complaint investigation, you can request a further review of your complaint.

 You can do this in the same way that you made your original complaint.

 We will acknowledge in writing within 2 days, and aim to respond fully within 10 working days.
 Your response will also include an explanation of what you can do if you are still unhappy.

 If you are not satisfied with the outcome of the complaint review, you may contact a ‘Designated Person’ (as defined by the Localism Act 2011) and they will attempt to resolve your complaint.
 This includes your local Councillor, any MP, or the Tenant Mediation Panel.

 The Tenant Mediation Panel is a group of One Vision Housing tenants who have been recognised by One Vision Housing to independently look at complaints after they have been through the complaints process, with a view to helping resolve issues.